Satyavan Savithri

 Satyavan Savithri is a 1977 Indian Malayalam-language period drama film directed by P. G. Viswambaran, starring Kamal Haasan and Sridevi.
 The film was also dubbed into Tamil with the same title and into Telugu as Sathyavanthudu.

 Plot

-Satyavan Savithri is based on story of the epic Mahabharata's character Savitri, a woman whose devotion matched Draupadi's as said by Markandeya to Yudhishthira's query.
+Satyavan Savithri is based on the story of the Mahabharata character Savitri, a woman whose devotion matched Draupadi's as said by Markandeya to Yudhishthira's query.